biuro tłumaczeń skrivanek

 What does Creole mean?

 Creole is a term that developed during the Colonial Era.
 It was used to depict people who were born to colonist parents in the Americas.
 Afterwards, a more profound meaning was added to it.
 Nowadays, many Americans from the Southern States of the USA (Louisiana, Texas, Mississippi) and the Caribbean use this name to identify themselves.
+Creole names are an essential part of the ethnic identity of these communities.

 A bit of name’s history

 Until the 1910s, Creoles used to give their children a Christian Saint’s name as a forename and a second name.
 The individual was usually known by the latter in his everyday life.
 The most popular names’ origins are classical Roman, ancient Greek or old German (in the vast majority gallicized).
 Most of them can be found in two or more versions, according to French or Spanish pronunciation.
+The cultural significance of these names is evident in their widespread use and the deep meanings they carry.

 menu site